Limanskyi1/product-app/README.md

 Future Features
 Here are some features that will be added in future releases:

-RWD: Responsive Web Design.
+RWD: Responsive Web Design - ✅
 Save Liked/Upvoted Items.
 Page Not Found (404) & Error Pages - ✅
 Unit Testing: Add unit tests using Jest and React Testing Library for better code reliability.
-Create a few itils for formating titles,descs.
+Create a few itils for formating titles,descs - ✅
 Add drag and drop functionality
-Add get params to url for current tag and sort
+Add get params to url for current tag and sort Re-write to fsd